Nearly 30 years of developing Jesus-centered leaders who lead different—leading with integrity, impact and growing influence

 Miller Alloway currently serves as President of Maranatha Foundation, a private Canadian Christian charitable foundation engaged in Kingdom projects both nationally and globally.
 Prior to his retirement as in-house corporate counsel with a Canadian company involved in the graphic arts industry, Miller worked as a marketing and communication consultant, with a particular focus as a corporate and financial writer.
 He has served on several corporate and ministry Boards, and continues to work with a number of Christian ministries through his work with the foundation.

 Miller is married to Terri, and loves spending time together with their two daughters and grandchildren.
 Recreational pursuits include motorcycle riding and power boating.

-Aklilu is Senior Vice President, Business Administration and CFO at Trinity Western University in Langley, BC.
+Aklilu is currently Senior Vice President, Business Administration and CFO at Trinity Western University in Langley, BC.

 Aklilu has an MSc (Public Policy) from University of London, and a BSc (Natural Science) and a BA (Business Administration) from Trinity Western University.
 He also holds the Fellow designation as a Chartered Professional Accountant (FCPA/FCMA).